The largest crescent of sandy beach in Big Sur, set below the dramatic Pacific Valley cliffs. Jade too!

 • Elev.
 Gain: 150 feet

 After parking, look to the northwest corner of the lot for the sign and wooden steps that go up and over the fence on the ocean side of Highway 1.
 You’ll then head straight northwest on the gravel path.

 Before going down to the beach, head to the right and take the short trail to the overlook.
 The overlook has a great view of the entire beach and is also a great place to watch whales and dolphins as they move up and down the coast.

-Retrace your steps back to the fork and take the short trail down to the beach.
+Retrace your steps back to the fork and take the short trail down to the beach as you enjoy one of the best hikes in the Americas.
 The trail has eroded a bit, but is wide and easy to manage, eventually switchbacking to a large wooden staircase that descends the steepest section.